divvun/registry/README.md

 # Divvun Repository Registry

 An overview of most repositories in [Divvun](https://github.com/divvun) and [GiellaLT](https://github.com/giellalt), with their interdependencies.
+For private repos see [this page](https://github.com/divvun/private-registry) (restricted access).

 All repos are listed with core info like:
 - license
 - short description, programming language and target platforsm (non-linguistic repos)
 - a four-grade maturity cliassification (linguistic resources)